pavanreddy-ml/adversarial-lab/README.md

   <br>
 </h1>

-<p align="center">Adversarial Lab is a comprehensive Python library designed for launching adversarial attacks on any machine learning model.
-It is framework-agnostic, supporting both TensorFlow and PyTorch, making it a versatile tool for evaluating model robustness in different environments.</p>
+<p align="center">Adversarial Lab is a unified Python library for launching adversarial attacks on any machine learning model.
+It is framework-agnostic, supporting both TensorFlow and PyTorch.</p>

 <p align="center">
   <a href="#key-features">Key Features</a> •